auth0/docs/articles/tokens/id_token.md

 For more information on refresh tokens and how to use them refer to: [Refresh Token](/tokens/refresh-token).

-## Termination of the token
+## Revoke access

 Once issued, tokens can not be revoked in the same fashion as cookies with session id’s for server-side sessions.
-As a result, tokens should be issued for relatively short periods, and then [renewed](#renewal-of-the-token) periodically if the user remains active.
+As a result, tokens should be issued for relatively short periods, and then [renewed](#lifetime) periodically if the user remains active.

 ## More Information